Description

 AATP residents are expected to spend 2–4 hours a week engaged in and actively participate in theme program activities, including:

-• A yearlong (fall and spring) seminar course, African American Studies 194A/B. The mandatory seminar is a 2-unit/semester, graded class that meets on Wednesdays from 5-7PM.
+- A yearlong (fall and spring) seminar course, African American Studies 194A/B. The mandatory seminar is a 2-unit/semester, graded class that meets weekly on Wednesdays from 5-7PM.
 If you’re admitted to AATP, you will be given more information about how to enroll in the class.

-• Participation in Senior Weekend Activities during the Spring Semester
+- Participation in Senior Weekend Activities during the Spring Semester (Dates TBA)

-• Theme program signature events and events sponsored by the African American Student Development Office including Black Student Orientation (August) Kwanzaa Celebration (December) & Open House (Spring)
+- Theme program signature events and events sponsored by the African American Student Development Office including Black Student Orientation (August) Kwanzaa Celebration (December), Open House (Spring), Debates (Spring) & the Black Undergraduate Research Symposium (May)

 Signature Events & Programming

-Events include a wide variety of interaction with fellow students, staff, and faculty through various community activities.
-AATP runs a number of signature events such as Senior Weekend, Open House and Kwanzaa.
-Members of the floor also engage in several programs including Community Engagement/Service Programs, Battle of the Floors, Research Projects and more.
-Through the AAS194A/B Seminar, students will have assignments, readings and engage with Black/African Diasporic theory and modalities of learning.
+Events include a wide variety of interaction with fellow students, staff, faculty, alumni, and community members through various community activities.
+AATP participants are a vital contribution to the Black community at Cal and engage in several programs including Black History Month Programming, Community Engagement Programs, Research Projects, a retreat and more.
+Through the AAS194A/B Seminar, students will have assignments, readings and be connected with key campus resources, faculty, staff, and peers who may serve as an academic and social support network.

 Living Space

 AATP residents live together in mini-suites in Christian Hall, Unit 1, which is situated in South Berkeley, one block from campus and a few blocks away from the bustle of Telegraph Avenue.
+It’s only a 5 minute walk to the Fannie Lou Hamer Resource Center!
 For more information about Unit 1, including amenities and features, academic services, and more, please visit Housing.